 Avonmore is situated at the end of Tinnocks Lane, on a private estate in the village of St Lawrence Bay on the south coast of the Blackwater Estuary, in an area known as the Dengie Peninsula.
 The house overlooks the estuary which is over a mile wide at high water and there are splendid views from the upstairs living area.
 The sitting/dining room is light & airy, spanning the full width of the house and open to the apex of the roof with the feel of a sail loft.
 There are two pairs of sliding doors which open on to a good sized balcony overlooking the garden and the water, with furniture and a barbecue, great for dining & entertaining on a sunny day.
 It is a perfect space for larger gatherings.
 The kitchen is also upstairs, leading to the living area.
 There are four bedrooms, three downstairs & one upstairs.

 The garden leads onto the estate's private green and the sea wall where there is access to a shingle beach.
-There is ample parking in the front drive for 3 to 4 cars.
+There is a generous parking area in the front drive.

 The village itself has a general store/post office, two pubs and an Indian restaurant.
 The Waterside Holiday Park is situated at the entrance to the village where there are mobile homes and pitches available for hire.
 There are good pubs and restaurants in the nearby villages of Bradwell, Steeple and Burnham-on-Crouch.